Coritha: Illness and death

 Coritha was diabetic and became bedridden in her final years of her life after suffering from a stroke in February 2024.
 Coritha died on September 27, 2024, at her partner's residence in Tagaytay.
 Her condition was first publicized in July 2024 by her partner through a video by Julius Babao's vlog channel in YouTube, with Coritha's colleagues in the industry organizing a fundraiser for her.
 Coritha's remains were subsequently cremated.

 Personal life

+Coritha's paternal grandfather was José Avelino, who served as president of the Philippine Senate.
+Avelino was the inspiration for her popular song "Lolo Jose".

 Luisito "Chito" Santos was Coritha's domestic partner who found her after Coritha's house in Quezon City burned down in 2018.
 She first met Santos in the 1980s during a concert in Escolta.
 Following the fire, she lived in Santos's residence in Tagaytay in Cavite until her death.
 She also had a sister and a brother.